 Initial registration for 4CITIES is at the Vrije Universiteit Brussel (VUB), which serves as the hosting and admitting university for the 4CITIES program.
 All necessary information will be provided.

 Visa & Housing

 Students from EU countries do not need a visa.
 However, all third-country (non-EU) students do.

 Be sure to apply for a long stay multiple entry student D visa for Belgium.
 You should make your first entry to Belgium on a student visa and not a tourist visa in order to avoid long administrative procedures and the risk of having to travel back to your home country once your tourist visa expires.

 National embassies handle visa applications.
 For 4CITIES students, the first student visa application should be made at the Belgian embassy nearest you.
 For more information, visit the Belgian website for foreign affairs.

 When should I begin the visa process?

 The visa process should be started immediately after you have received an acceptance letter from 4CITIES.
-It cannot be organised beforehand.
+It cannot be organized beforehand.
 European students do not need any visa.
-If you come from a non-EU country (“third country student”), you will have to apply for a visa for each host countries (Belgium, Austria, etc.).
 4CITIES will try to provide information and assistance, but procuring visas is the individual responsibility of each student.